-For centuries is Sarajevo also known for its coexistence of different religions and faiths whose monuments and churches we will visit on this city tour.
-The fact is that within a city block of 300 metres you can find a Mosque, an Orthodox church, a Catholic church and a Synagogue.
+For centuries Sarajevo is also known for its coexistence of different religions whose monuments and churches we will visit on this city tour.
+The fact is that within a city block of 300 meters, you can find a Mosque, an Orthodox church, a Catholic church, and a Synagogue.

-In the famous Bascarsija - Sarajevo's old bazaar and the historical and cultural center of the city, built in the 15th century, you can drink tap water from the famous Sebilj and try unique Bosnian coffee called „kahva“.
+In the famous Bascarsija - Sarajevo's old bazaar and the historical and cultural centre of the city, built in the 15th century, you can drink tap water from the famous Sebilj and try unique Bosnian coffee called 'kahva'.

-Visiting Sarajevo means to witness the greatest sorrow and greatest success of modern civilization.
+Visiting Sarajevo means witnessing the greatest sorrow and success of modern civilization.
 Sarajevo is a city in which people keep coming back.
 A magnificent bastion of multicultural gloss.

 Our first stop will be the spot of the Sarajevo Assassination of 1914 – which is one of the events most commonly associated with the city.
 This historical event happened close to the famous Latin Bridge, a picturesque little bridge spanning the Miljacka River that runs through the heart of Sarajevo.

-After come back to the right bank of the river Miljacka we will enter the business part of the city – carsija.
-On the main square you can drink tap water from the famous fountain Sebilj which it is said will ensure you will never forget Sarajevo.
+After coming back to the right bank of the river Miljacka, we will enter the business part of the city – čaršija.
+On the main square, you can drink tap water from the famous fountain Sebilj that, it is said, will ensure you will never forget Sarajevo.
 Sebilj is one of the symbols of Sarajevo.
-Our next stop will be the Svrzo’s House where you can find out more about the lifestyle during the Ottoman rule in Bosnia & Herzegovina.
+Our next stop will be the Svrzo’s House, where you can find out more about the lifestyle during Ottoman rule in Bosnia & Herzegovina.

-Then we’ll visit the Old Orthodox Church, according to many one of the most beautiful orthodox churches in this area.
+Then, we are going to visit the Old Orthodox Church.
+According to many, one of the most beautiful orthodox churches in this area.
 Here we will take a break in the only caravan-saray in the Balkans where you can try unique Bosnian coffee (kahva).

-In the Ghazi Husrev Bey’s Mosque we will listen to the story about the most important man in the history of Sarajevo – Ghazi Husrev Bey who is most responsible for the development of Sarajevo.
-Our walk continues towards the Jewish Quarter, the Old Jewish Temple and Sarajevo’s Catholic Cathedral.
-The city tour ends with a visit to the green marketplace Markale known for the two deadliest massacres during the siege of Sarajevo.
+In the Ghazi Husrev Bey’s Mosque, we will listen to the story about the most important man in the history of Sarajevo – Ghazi Husrev Bey, who is most responsible for the development of Sarajevo.
+Our walk continues towards the Jewish Quarter, the Old Jewish Temple and the Catholic Cathedral of Jesus Sacred Heart.
+We end our city tour on the central square - Alija Izetbegović Liberation Square, named after the first president of independent Bosnia and Herzegovina.

 Dates: on request

-Just some of the highlights on this tour
+Just some of the highlights of this tour

 Bascarsija – this part of the city was founded in1462 when the Ottomans established the Bosnian Sanjak.
-The first bey was the Isa-beg Isakovic who constructed an inn and several shops on the north bank of the River Miljacka.
-In time the number of the inns and shops increased in this part of Sarajevo and the Bascarsija expanded.
-It was at its peak in the 16th century when there were 80 different crafts and over 12.000 shops.
-Although the Bascarsija decreased in size, it still has retained its authenticity over 600 years.
-Today is the Bascarsija an important part of Sarajevo's identity and a tourist attraction with meny traditional meet, pie and kebab shops (burek & cevapcici!), patisseries and restaurants with traditional specialties from Bosnia and Herzegovina.
+The first bey was the Isa-beg Isakovic, who constructed an inn and several shops on the north bank of the Miljacka River.
+In time, the number of inns and shops increased in this part of Sarajevo, and the Bascarsija expanded.
+In the 16th century, there were 80 different crafts and over 12.000 shops.
+Although the Bascarsija decreased in size, it has retained its authenticity for more than 600 years.
+Bascarsija is a significant part of Sarajevo's identity, a tourist attraction with many traditional meat, pie and kebab shops (burek & cevapcici!), patisseries and traditional restaurants that offer specialities from Bosnia and Herzegovina.

-Old Orthodox Church - located in the Old Town of Sarajevo, it is one of the oldest and most valuable cultural, historical and architectural monuments of Sarajevo and one of the oldest religious buildings in the wide area.
+Old Orthodox Church, located in the Old Town of Sarajevo, is one of the oldest and most valuable cultural, historical and architectural monuments of Sarajevo and one of the oldest religious buildings in the area.
 It was first mentioned in Ottoman sources dating to 1539, but it is assumed that it was built on the foundations of an even older church.
-Its interior is a treasury of extraordinary examples of wood and stonemason's craft and art of icon-painting.
-The belfry was added in 1883 and it was reconstructed in 1960 when it gained its current appearance.
-Inside there is museum with a valuable collection of icons from the 13th to 19th century, numerous manuscripts, liturgical and artistic exhibits.
+Its interior is a treasury of extraordinary examples of wood and stonemason craft and the art of icon painting.
+The belfry was added in 1883 and reconstructed in 1960 when it gained its current appearance.
+Inside the church is a museum with a valuable collection of icons from the 13th to 19th century, numerous manuscripts, and liturgical and artistic exhibits.

-Ghazi Husrev Bey’s Mosque - one of the most significant religious monuments of the Islamic architecture in the Balkans, built in 1530.
-The mosque was designed by Adzem Esir Ali from Tibris, one of the biggest architects of Istanbul, and built by masters from Dubrovnik, then very famous for their building skills.
-It became one of the symbols of great importance for urban development of Sarajevo and the first mosque in the world that received electric lighting in 1898.
+Ghazi Husrev Bey’s Mosque is one of the most significant religious monuments of Islamic architecture in the Balkans, built-in 1530.
+The mosque was designed by Adzem Esir Ali from Tibris, one of the greatest architects of Istanbul, and built by masters from Dubrovnik, then very famous for their building skills.
+It became one of the symbols of great importance for the urban development of Sarajevo and the first mosque in the world that received electric lighting in 1898.

-Franciscan Church of Saint Anthony of Padua - a Roman Catholic church which along with the adjoining Franciscan monastery, became a national monument of Bosnia and Herzegovina.
-After several Catholic churches built from 1697 – 1881 on this place, the last one, an example of Gothic Revival architecture, was built in 1912, designed by Josip Vancaš.
+Franciscan Church of Saint Anthony of Padua is a Roman Catholic church that, along with the adjoining Franciscan monastery, became a national monument of Bosnia and Herzegovina.
+After several Catholic churches were built from 1697 – 1881 in this place, the last one, an example of Gothic Revival architecture, was built in 1912, designed by Josip Vancaš.
 Unique among the numerous churches in Sarajevo, the Church of Saint Anthony of Padua claims to be the "church of all Sarajevans", boasting regular Muslim and Eastern Orthodox attendees.